-To be able to provide this shining promotional product that is made to convert people’s opinion and win them over as potential future customers, we need to know our assets.
-This might sound very capitalistic, but I like to see destination marketing rather as a visualisation of the best experience they can get by travelling to this particular place.
+In order to create a marketing strategy that can win over potential future customers, we need to know our assets.
+I like to see destination marketing as a visualization of what a person can expect when traveling to a place.
 What advantage has the destination over another, why is the customer guaranteed an exceptional experience etc.

 5. How do I put my knowledge into practise?

-I know this seams like a lot of work, but apart from the last point information gathering is actually a rather simple process that will get even easier and fast with time.
-The pre-work is time-intense but will give you more confidence going into the job and applying for new jobs and bigger campaigns.
-For a more visual approach and case studies, check out our Media Kit and Vlog.
+I know this seams like a lot of work, but once done a few times information gathering is actually a rather simple process.
+The pre-work is time-intense but will give you more confidence going into the production phase.
+For a more visual approach to destination marketing, check out our Media Kit and Vlog.

-Please share your thoughts with us and feel free to comment, post and ask!
+Please share your thoughts with us and feel free to comment, post and ask questions!